GabrielMoreau/winsoft-main/rstudio/README.md

-# RStudio - Integrated development environment for R
+# RStudio - Integrated development environment for R (include R)

 RStudio is an integrated development environment for R, a programming language for statistical computing and graphics.